top of page

 Learn more about Arthur Findlay

-Communicator: James Arthur Findley
+Communicator: James Arthur Findlay

 Findlay:

 As a matter of fact, it's quite understandable, I would have thought.
-You're so deeply involved, both of you, with the work.
+You're so deeply involved, both of you, in the work.
 And you're endeavouring in your own way to serve, and my goodness me, you do serve.
 I only wish to goodness others who have this movement at heart would do as much as you do.

 Mildred:

-Who are we speaking to ?
+Who are we speaking to?
 Bless you for coming.

 Findlay:

-We are very saddened and very concerned about the state of the Spiritualist movement.
-Though you have still some excellent psychics, some excellent instruments and I'm quite convinced that others could be developed and brought into being, and the movement would prosper in consequence.
+...and I'm quite convinced that others could be developed and brought into being, and the movement would prosper in consequence.

 Mildred: